Just days after Founders Brewing Co. decided it's cool with supporters of state-sponsored homophobia

 Evans alleged he was passed over for a promotion to two positions in favor of two white coworkers.
 He said he trained the two white employees and had more seniority than them.
 The two employees had also been involved in what Schulz called "terminable incidents" just prior to the promotion.
 One allegedly got drunk at a company party and crashed his car into a parked car, while another allegedly got drunk and "exposed his genitalia to the partygoers," Schulz wrote.

 Schulz noted Evans left the Grand Rapids location in October 2017 for "fresh beginnings" with the company at its then-soon-to-open Detroit taphouse in the Cass Corridor.

-Similar issues continued after Evans arrived in Detroit.
+Similar issues continued after Evans arrived in Detroit, the lawsuit states.